GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/release-notes/0.9/en.md

 ![Filtering Custom Endpoints by category](../../images/graphql-custom-endpoints-filtering-by-category.png)

-## Support block string characthers
+## Support block string characters

 Added support for the GraphQL spec-defined [block strings](https://spec.graphql.org/draft/#BlockStringCharacter), which are are strings that use `"""` as delimiter instead of `"`, allowing us to input multi-line strings.